United Kingdom–European Union relations: Post-Brexit relations (since 2020)

+EU–UK 'Reset' (2024–)

+In its election manifesto for the 2024 general election, the Labour Party led by Keir Starmer pledged to "reset" UK-EU relations and "make Brexit work".

-On 2 October 2024, the UK and the EU agreed to strengthen their relationship following the disruptions caused by Brexit.
-During talks in Brussels, Keir Starmer and Ursula von der Leyen emphasized their commitment to enhancing cooperation on issues such as economic growth, energy, security, and migration.
+On 2 October 2024, during talks in Brussels, Starmer and Ursula von der Leyen emphasized their commitment to enhancing cooperation on issues such as economic growth, energy, security, and migration.
 They reaffirmed their dedication to the Withdrawal Agreement and international law, despite pressure from hard-line Brexiteers regarding the European Convention on Human Rights.
 They planned to define areas for strengthened cooperation in the coming months and committed to regular meetings, starting with a summit early in 2025.
-The first formal summit since Brexit took place in May 2025 in London and concluded fresh agreements on defense cooperation and easing trade flows.

 In March 2025, the Trades Union Congress called for a closer relationship with the EU, in order to reduce trade barriers and border checks and bring closer alignment of chemical and food standards.
 General secretary Paul Nowak called for a "commonsense trade deal" and a new approach which respects the referendum result.

-In May, the TUC welcomed the government's trade reset as "an important first step" and "just the beginning" of improved links.
+The first formal summit since Brexit took place in May 2025 in London and concluded fresh agreements on defense cooperation and easing trade flows.
+The TUC welcomed the government's trade reset as "an important first step" and "just the beginning" of improved links.

+In Autumn 2025, the EU and UK disagreed over participation in the EU's Security Action for Europe (SAFE) joint defence procurement programme for defence, which resulted in the UK opting not to participate in the scheme.
+The EU asked the UK to pay between €4.5-6.5 billion for participation in the scheme, whereas the UK offered to pay between €200-300 million.
+Under SAFE provisions, no more than 35% of parts could be procured from non-EU, EEA, or EFTA states (except Ukraine).

+On 9 December 2025, Liberal Democrat MP Al Pinkerton introduced a bill to the House of Commons calling for the UK government to negotiate a UK-EU Customs Union.
+Health Secretary Wes Streeting and Deputy Prime Minister and Justice Secretary David Lammy have also spoken positively on the creation of a UK-EU Customs Union.

+On 17 December 2025, in a joint statement by Maroš Šefčovič and Nick Thomas-Symonds, the UK's participation in the Erasmus+ programme from 2027 was confirmed, as well as the announcement of negotiations on the participation of the UK in the EU's internal electricity market.
+This is alongside a commitment to the implementation of a UK-EU Youth Experience Scheme, establishing a common Sanitary and Phytosanitary (SPS) area and on linking the UK and EU Emissions Trading Systems.

+In an interview on the BBC's Sunday with Laura Kuenssburg on 4 January 2026, Keir Starmer indicated that the UK should align with the EU Single Market "on an issue-by-issue, sector-by-sector basis" where this was in the UK's national interest.